 - https://study.com/academy/lesson/tiger-facts-habitat-types.html

-To download PDF click here – Fun and interesting facts (Tiger)
+To download PDF click here – Fun and interesting facts (About the characteristics of the tiger)

 Animal Colouring pages – A tiger in the Forest